How we do it

 Both the CSN as well as at ATN are the Supportive Networks ACCESS relies on for its day-to-day operations.

 All of this is made possible by the support of our Partners – who, like us, are invested in supporting the international community.
 Their financial contributions to ACCESS allow us to do the rest.
 Partners, like our volunteers, counsellors, trainers and patrons are screened for their relevance to the community, the services they provide and referrals from internationals.
-Information about our partnership opportunities can be found here.
+Click on the links which follow, for information about our partnership opportunities with International Schools or service providers.
 Employers, wishing to support their international staff members, and their families, and who support ACCESS are referred to as Patrons.
-To find out more about these possibilities please contact the ACCESS Executive Director.
+You can read about our Patron programme here.